arikarchmer/TPC-DS-Generator/README.md

   $ python3 gen.py [size in GB]

 ### Note
-  You will first need to modify the config file.
+  You will first need to modify the config file and /utils/copy.sql to reflect your correct directory